-The upper edge of the chain is located between markings (A) and (B).
+The upper edge of the chain is located between markings $\bf A$ and $\bf B$.

-- " If the chain tension does not meet the specification: - Adjust the chain tension. (🕮 p.
-112)
+- " If the chain tension does not meet the specification:

-- Check locking caps 1 for damage and firm seating. - " If the locking caps are damaged or loose: - Replace the locking caps.
+- Check locking caps for damage and firm seating. - " If the locking caps are damaged or loose: - Replace the locking caps.